-During the allowable period set to expire July 31, 2020, AHA will allow and accept certification by the tenant as highest form of income certification to process annual examinations.
+Requested extension until 12/31/2022 AHA will allow and accept certification by the tenant as highest form of income certification to process annual examinations.
 AHA will use phone, email and postal service to allow tenants to certify income.
 Caseworkers will note all actions completed utilizing the tenant certification of income.